netxms/netxms-doc/admin/preface.rst

   Product Support
   ===============

-  Contact us if you run into a problem of found a bug.
+  Contact us if you run into a problem or found a bug.

     * `Forum <https://www.netxms.org/forum>`_
     * `Telegram <https://telegram.me/netxms>`_